Gettysburg National Military Park: Federal land acquisition

-The park officially came under federal control on February 11, 1895, with a piece of legislation titled, “An Act To establish a national military park at Gettysburg, Pennsylvania.”
+The park officially came under federal control on February 11, 1895, with a piece of legislation titled, "An Act To establish a national military park at Gettysburg, Pennsylvania."
 This piece of legislation officially allowed the transfer of the deed for the park to go from the Gettysburg Battlefield Memorial National Park Association, to the Secretary of War.

 In February 2009, The David Wills House where Lincoln completed his Gettysburg Address was added to the national park and is operated by Gettysburg Foundation.
 In 2010, an effort to expand the amount of the federally-owned GNMP land failed in Congress.

 Memorials and remembrance

 The Park has been a highly symbolic venue for memorials and remembrance.
 On November 19, 1963, a parade and ceremony was held in Gettysburg commemorating the centennial of President Lincoln's Gettysburg Address, given less than five months after the Battle of Gettysburg.
-The actor, Raymond H. Massey, playing the role of President Lincoln, arrived by 1860s period steam train at the Gettysburg station.
+The actor, Raymond Massey, playing the role of President Lincoln, arrived by 1860s period steam train at the Gettysburg station.
 He rode, in the parade as did Lincoln, on horseback to the National cemetery where actor Massey gave the President's famous address (this time for brevity, Edward Everett's preceding two-hour speech was not read).
 The parade followed the same route that President Lincoln and Gov. Andrew G. Curtin took 100 years before.
 Former President Dwight D. Eisenhower—who lived nearby—was there, accompanied by Gov. William W. Scranton.
 The attendance at the 1963 commemoration was lower than the 20,000 to 30,000 persons who attended the original address by President Lincoln in 1863.
 Thousands of photographers attended the 1963 event while U.S. Air Force aircraft passed overhead.
 Also attending the event were the 28th Division of the Pennsylvania National Guard headed by Maj.
 Gen. Henry F. Fluck, the U.S. Marine Band, and the 3rd Infantry Regiment (The Old Guard) of the U.S. Army.
 The parade ended at the rear entrance into the Gettysburg National Cemetery.
 It was not until the installation of a monument to General Lee in 1917 that Confederate memorials were included, which first took the form of individual monuments symbolizing a specific Confederate state.